 Wait, ICVD is updating again?

 Yes.
-Yes it is.
-We acknowledge that, for a long time there (far too long), Castlevania: The Inverted Dungeon was a rather dead site... or, at least, undead.
+Yes it is, and quite frequently at this point.
+We acknowledge that, for a long time there (2012-2015, RIP), Castlevania: The Inverted Dungeon was a rather dead site... or, at least, undead.
 There was a common thought among the editors that, aside from the occasional article about whatever new Castlevania game came out, there wasn't much need to really work on the site anymore.

 Then we read over all the old content, and we felt differently.
 We wrote this stuff?
 Really?!